Samlaut Uprising: 1967 uprising

-1968 Second Uprising
+1968 uprising

-Peasant support for the revolutionaries was compounded by persistent and increasingly oppressive processes such as the resumption of rammassage campaigns in late December 1967 and the government's decision to appoint village headmen and officials directly.
-Before 1968, headmen were elected by villagers, although the provincial authorities usually selected the candidates.
-As such, the central Government intervention represented a significant development in rural administrative repression by Phnom Penh, resented by many peasants who cherished the traditional autonomy of village affairs.
-Here, local corruption and increased administrative domination now threatened to add to other long-standing peasant grievances.
-Furthermore, in January, the American escalation of the Vietnam War was at its peak, instilling much paranoia and discontent amongst Kampuchea's outlawed dissident Left about Cambodia's potential sell-out to the Americans under Sihanouk based on visits from U.S. ambassador to India Chester Bowles and Marshal Tito.
+Peasant support for the revolutionaries was compounded by oppressive processes such as the resumption of rammassage campaigns in late December 1967 and the government’s decision to appoint village headmen and officials directly.
+Before 1968, villagers elected headmen, although the provincial authorities usually selected the candidates.
+The central Government intervention represented a significant development in rural administrative repression by Phnom Penh, resented by many peasants who cherished the traditional autonomy of village affairs.
+Local corruption and increased administrative domination threatened to add to other long-standing peasant grievances.
+Furthermore, in January, the American escalation of the Vietnam War peaked, instilling paranoia and discontent amongst Kampuchea’s outlawed dissident Left about Cambodia’s potential sell-out to the Americans under Sihanouk.